 Avocados grow well on a wide range of soil types but a medium-textured soil is best.
 Trees should not be planted in hardpan or clay subsoil unless provided with adequate drainage because these soils accumulate subsurface water which restricts root activity and favors root or crown rot.
 When transplanting an avocado tree into typical heavy peninsula clay soil, dig the hole at least three times the diameter of its container, but no deeper than the soil in the container.
-Set this native soil aside and mix in 1/3 compost.
-(Gold Rush or similar).
-Place one inch of this soil mix plus about four tablespoonsful of Master Start in the bottom of the hole.
+Set this native soil aside and mix in 1/3 compost (Master Nursery Gold Rush or similar).
+Place one inch of this soil mix plus about four tablespoons of Master Nursery Master Start in the bottom of the hole.
 Mix the soil and fertilizer thoroughly and press firmly into place.
-Add another four tablespoonsful of Master Start to the remaining soil mix and combine thoroughly.
+Add another four tablespoons of Master Nursery Master Start to the remaining soil mix and combine thoroughly.
 Carefully remove the Avocado tree from its container and stand it in the middle of hole.
 Add the remaining soil mix and press firmly around the root ball.
 The root ball should be ½ to one inch above the soil level.
 The excess soil mix is used to build a low berm around the tree at the perimeter of the original hole.
 Water thoroughly.

-Dwarf Avocados (Gwen or Whitsell) should be planted in containers at least the size of a half wine barrel, using Master Nursery Organic Potting Soil.
+Dwarf Avocados (Gwen or Little Cado) should be planted in containers at least the size of a half wine barrel, using Master Nursery Organic Potting Soil.